 And Along Comes Beer Week

-San Francisco Beer Week has headlined February since 2009, but it actually was grafted onto these several pre-existing, attention-grabbing events.
+SF Beer Week has headlined February since 2009, but it actually was cleverly grafted onto these several pre-existing, attention-grabbing events.

 That year, a group comprised of the above-mentioned folks got together to formulate an even bigger way to blast into fight winter doldrums.
 After a trip to Philadelphia during the first Beer Week in the country, Brooks and Dalldorf thought that it was a model that could be replicated in San Francisco.
 And so it was.
 Using the already organized events as mainstays, the group sent out a call for other breweries and pubs to join the party.
 In all, about 150 events took place during the first SF Beer Week.
 There was no Opening Gala event, simply a kick-off gathering and toast for media and industry folks at Anchor Brewing.